UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 <opt text="False"  >

-when explaining insights, it's important that we communicate it in a way that the audience understands.
+when explaining insights, it's important that we communicate them in a way that the audience understands.

 </opt>